Configuration Parameters

 name

-#Matches the three-character strings where
+#Matches three-character strings where

 #the first character is “c”, the second is any, and the third is “t”